NguyenDa18/danh-was-here/_data/blog/2020-06-01-my-local-setup.md

 * `brew install python`

-  * *Adjust path to use Python 3 instead of Python 2*
+  **Adjust path to use Python 3 instead of Python 2*

-    * View where python is installed
+    * To view where python is installed

       * `ls -l /usr/local/bin/python*`
     * change default python symlink to the version you want to use

       * `ln -s -f /usr/local/bin/<python3 version> /usr/local/bin/python`

     * close terminal and check that you now are using Python3 as the default:

       * `python -V` : should return Python <python3 version>